AkhilMenon007/CNS-Assignment/README.md

  - **EncryptWithDES** : Encrypts the **message** with given **Key** and **Initial Vector**.

  - **DecryptWithDES** : Decrypts the **message** with given **Key** and **Initial Vector**.

+### **Application**

+The provided solution is used to verify the authenticity of the message, that is , to confirm that the message was sent from a source who is trusted.
+The mechanism will work even if the symmetric key is compromised when being sent somehow as the encrypted hash can be decrypted only with the private key of the sender.

+This guarentees that even if a person sends a message with their own hash , the receiver can confirm this to be a source which cannot be trusted.

 ### **Additional Information :**